alicecommits/web-data-fetcher-logger/README.md

 If you wish to contribute to them, feel free to do so!
 - [ ] **#TODO Handling `429 Too Many Requests`** - see TODO
   - Sometimes, API rate is high, resources decrease faster than expected, leading to `429 Too Many Requests` triggering BEFORE entering `API_CURRENT_RESOURCE < MIN_RESOURCE_THRESH` condition.
-  - In this case, the `try/catch` structure of `performRequest` in `apiUtils.mjs` applies and so `429 Too Many Requests` is caught as an `AxiosError` exception.
+  - In this case, the `try/catch` structure of `performRequest` in `apiUtil.mjs` applies and so `429 Too Many Requests` is caught as an `AxiosError` exception.
 A quick correction would be to handle `429 Too Many Requests` so that monitor aborts and totally quits.

 - [ ] **#TODO Handling `401 Unauthorized`**: Need to implement retry strategy
 - [ ] manage node modules ? they're git ignored for now